Opening the Gates of the Heart

 Prefer Hebrew?
 Click Here

-This upcoming Yom Kippur, we invite you to press on the restart button & enter the new year with an open heart, feeling at ease, connected and more alive than ever
+A rare opportunity to step away from the daily hustle & enter the new year with a heart that is open, at ease, connected and more alive than ever.

 What to expect?